Fully automated cell biology workflows

 The benefits of Automata’s open, integrated cell biology automation solution

 Increased repeatability and standardisation

-Is Automata right for my cell culture lab?
+Is Automata right for my cell biology lab?

 Here are a few answers to some frequently asked questions

-The systems demonstrated are designed for human or animal derived adherent and suspension cells cultured in microplate format (although we also work with systems for bacteria and yeast culture).
-It is possible to work with mixtures of different cell types and lines on one platform.
+Human or animal-derived adherent and suspension cells (although we also work with systems for bacteria and yeast culture).

 It is possible to build your own specific analytical capabilities around the central cell maintenance functions by adding required devices in a modular way.
 This can be expanded as required.